library(tidyverse)

 Compared how different priors affect the posterior, even when we see the same data

-Practiced reading and interpreting plots of priors, likelihoods, and posteriors
+Practiced reading and interpreting plots of priors and posteriors

 Calculated key summary statistics like the mean, mode, and standard deviation